pavlo-melnyk/offline-HCCR/README.md

 - **Total number of parameters** - 6,523,819 (~24.9 MB of storage).

 ## Dependencies:
-Python3, tensorflow 1.7, keras 2.1.6, scipy, numpy, matplotlib, pyplotz, skimage, glob, struct, h5py
+Python3, tensorflow 1.7, keras 2.1.6, scipy, numpy, matplotlib, pyplotz, glob, struct, h5py

 ## Usage:
  - before using the application, please download [Melnyk-Net](https://drive.google.com/open?id=1s8PQo7CKpOGdo-eXwtYeweY8-yjs7RYp) and place it in the directory with the other files (don't rename it);